 Geothermal power generation capability worldwide rose from 7,972.seven MW in 2000 to 8,933 MW in 2005, with eight,035 MW running.
 This is about 0.2% of the total world installed power generating capacity.

 The geothermal heat pump (GHP), additionally referred to as the Ground-Supply Heat Pump (GSHP) or generically as geoexchange, is the fastest growing geothermal application today.
-GSHP may be a highly economical renewable technology that’s gaining wide acceptance for each residential and commercial buildings, with 1.4 million installations worldwide by 2005, and growth from one,854 MWt of capability in 1995 to fifteen,284 MWt in 2005.
+GSHP may be a highly economical renewable energy technology that’s gaining wide acceptance for each residential and commercial buildings, with 1.4 million installations worldwide by 2005, and growth from one,854 MWt of capability in 1995 to fifteen,284 MWt in 2005.

 Ground-Source Heat Pumps are used for house heating and cooling, along with water heating.
 The technology depends on the fact that the Earth (beneath the surface) remains at a comparatively constant temperature all year long, warmer than the air on top of it during the winter and cooler within the summer.
 GSHP systems do work that ordinarily needs two appliances, a furnace and an air conditioner and use 25%–fifty% less electricity than conventional heating or cooling systems.

-Geothermal technology is suitable for integrated regional systems, rural electrification and mini-grid applications, especially in distributed generation systems, additionally to national grid applications.
-It is being promoted as a regional resource, combining the exploitation of renewable resources along with environmental advantages.
+Geothermal technology is suitable for integrated regional energy systems, rural electrification and mini-grid applications, especially in distributed generation systems, additionally to national grid applications.
+It is being promoted as a regional resource, combining the exploitation of renewable energy resources along with environmental advantages.

 Geothermal energy is contained in the heated rocks and fluid that fill the fractures and pores within the planet’s crust.
 It can be harvested in 2 ways in which, direct use of hot water or steam for area heating or industrial use such as aquaculture, thermal baths and hot springs, and to power electricity generation plants.
 Direct use is confined to low temperatures, typically below 150o C whereas, power generation employs warm temperature resources over 150o C. eighty countries have developed direct use of geothermal energy and twenty exploit geothermal energy for power generation.
 Direct low-temperature use employs concerning twice the energy capability as is used for power generation.